 Dip the spoon vertically into the ice cream tub, scoop to the right then scoop back to the left to create your rocher.
 You can use this technique on other foods too like mashed potatoes.
 It’s best to watch the video to work out the technique.

 This is where you’ll find my reviews of the biggest brand ice cream scoops on the market.
 It’s a little bare at the moment but I’ll be adding more over the next few weeks so stay tuned!

 Zyliss Ice Cream Scoop

-I hope you enjoyed my ice cream scoop guide.
+I hope you enjoyed this ice cream scoop guide.
 It seems like there is a lot of information online that is focused on selling a specific product so I hope this provides a more unbiased piece of content.
-Ice cream scoops can be quite expensive so take a few minutes to work out what you want need.
-If you’re just going to be at home, scooping mostly economy ice cream from a tub then I think it’s hard to beat the dipper for it’s durability and awesome looking perfect circles of ice cream.
+Ice cream scoops can be quite expensive so take a few minutes to work out what you need.
+If you’re just going to be at home, scooping mostly economy ice cream from a tub then I think it’s hard to beat the dipper for its durability and awesome looking perfect circles of ice cream.